 Harajuku isn’t all kawaii—there’s no shortage of big-name global brands.
 NIKE set up its first Tokyo flagship store here in 2009.
 Other international style icons in Harajuku include Vivienne Westwood and Dior.
 Even if subculture fashion and kawaii culture isn't for you, the area is worth a visit for high-end shopping.

 If you think all of this shopping might make you hungry, you’re in luck, as Harajuku has plenty of street food and other dining options for hungry shoppers.
 Traditionally, most Japanese people associate a trip to Harajuku with a sweet or savory crepe—chocolate banana is a long-time favorite.
-In recent years, tapioca or boba tea has become a huge hit as well.
-Another new favorite is hattogu, a distant Korean relative of the American corndog, packed with lots of stretchy mozzarella.
+Another favorite is hattogu, a distant Korean relative of the American corndog, packed with lots of stretchy mozzarella.
 If you’re after Instagram likes, try some of Harajuku’s rainbow foods, ranging from massive cloud-like tufts of rainbow cotton candy to gooey rainbow grilled cheese.
 No matter which option you end up choosing, Harajuku’s stylish street food is not only great to eat, but also great to share on social media.
 In addition to street-food, Harajuku has a wide variety of restaurants, including organic restaurants.

 Got too many shopping bags to carry, or have you simply bought too many cute and fashionable bags?
 You deserve a well-earned break, so put your bags in a coin locker and head to Yoyogi Park or Meiji Shrine.